zommiommy/mem_dbg-rs/README.md

 ## Caveats

-* We support most basic types, and tuples of parameterless types up to size ten.
+* We support out-of-the-box most basic types, and tuples up to size ten.
+The derive macros `MemSize`/`MemDbg` will generate implementations for structs and enums whose fields implement the associated interface: if this is not the case (e.g., because of the orphan rule) one can implement the traits manually.

 * Computation of the size of arrays, slices and vectors will be performed by iterating over their elements unless the type is a copy type that does not contain references and it is declared as such using the attribute `#[copy_type]`.
 See [`CopyType`] for more details.

-* The data of vectors and slices are not expanded recursively as it might print too much.
+* The data of vectors and slices are not expanded recursively as the output might be too complex; this might be changed in the future (e.g., via a flag) should interesting use cases arise.

 * `HashMaps`, `HashSet`, `BTreeMap`, and `BTreeSet`,  are not currently supported as we still have to figure out a way to precisely measure their memory size and capacity.